Golden Grove Football Club

 The Golden Grove Football Club, more commonly known as the Kookaburras, is an Australian Rules Football Club based in the north-eastern suburbs of Adelaide that was formed in 1995.
 The club is based at Harper's Field, located on One Tree Hill Road in the northern suburbs of Adelaide.
-Golden Grove's senior teams compete in the Adelaide Footy League Division 2, Division 2 Reserves, Division C2, & C8 competitions.
-Its women's teams compete in the SAWFL Division 2, & Division 6 Reserves competitions, whilst its junior teams compete in the SANFL Juniors competition.
+Golden Grove's five men's senior teams compete in the Adelaide Footy League Division 1, Division 1 Reserves, Division C1, C6 & C7 competitions.
+Its women's teams compete in the Adelaide Footy League Women's Division 1, & Division 1 Reserves competitions, whilst its junior teams compete in the SANFL Juniors competition.